bdiev/WheatMagnateBot/README.md

   - Supports an `ignoredUsernames` list loaded from `whitelist.txt`.
   - Enemy detection: If a non-whitelist player enters range, sends danger alert to Discord and disconnects for 10 minutes.
 Use `!allow <username>` command to add players to whitelist.
 - Death message monitoring: Detects death-related messages in Minecraft chat (keywords: "died", "was slain", "perished") and sends notifications to Discord.
 Death messages are preserved in Discord channel and not deleted by the cleaner.
-- Whisper handling: Receives whispers from Minecraft and creates/updates conversation threads in Discord with timestamps.
-Supports replying with custom messages or commands.
-Whisper messages are preserved and not deleted by the cleaner.
+- Conversations with players: Receives whispers from Minecraft and creates/updates conversation embeds in Discord with timestamps.
+Incoming messages marked with ⬅️, outgoing replies with ➡️.
+Supports replying with custom messages or commands (e.g., /r for Minecraft reply).
+If reply starts with "/r ", displays only the message text.
+Conversations are preserved and not deleted by the cleaner.
 - Private messaging: Button "📨 Msg" opens a modal to send private messages to any player.
 Reply modal supports arbitrary commands starting with "/".
 - Graceful reconnect and pause controls:
   - Automatic reconnect on disconnect unless paused or enemy detected.